radical-collaboration/facts/docs/source/configurationfiles.md

 * **options**: Entries under this header are passed as options to the modules if they match options defined in the module pipeline.yml.
 These overwrite global options.

 * **options_allowoverwrite**: Entries under this header are passed as options to the modules if they match options defined in the module pipeline.yml.
 These can be overwriten by global options.
+Options that make use of magic variables should be specified here.
+A particularly useful example is the specification ```climate_data_file: "%CLIMATE_DATA_FILE%"```, which allows the identified of the climate data file generate in the climate stage to be passed onto sea level modules that use it as input.

 * **input_data_file**: Identifies a data file to be uploaded into the sandbox from the input/ subdirectory of the experiment directory.